 Funfact:

-The cathedral has the oldest door in England, dating back to 1050 and made of oak.
+The cathedral has the oldest door in England, dating back to 1050 and made of oak – still standing, creaking with secrets.

 - Period: 1220-1258